 "We'll work to make sure we all get the opportunities of winning the next matches."

-Brazil play its final Group A game against Cameroon on June 23.
+Brazil play their final Group A game against Cameroon on June 23.